-The Studio’s newest venture is a community-based, facilitated discussion series for industry professionals to deep-dive into one social impact question directly related to their work.
+The Studio’s newest venture is a facilitated discussion series for industry professionals and community members to deep-dive into one social impact question directly related to their work or communal lives.

 the experimental salons format

-Experimental Salons are intimate (8-12 people), facilitated dinner-and-discussions tailored for professionals in specific industries to come together and discuss a pertinent question related to social impact.
-We curate the guest list per Salon, so the topic of the evening is specific, focused and intentional for the professionals attending.
+Experimental Salons are private, intimate (8-12 people), facilitated dinner-and-discussions tailored for industry professionals and community members come together and discuss a pertinent question related to social impact.

 How much do salons cost?

-Our Experimental Salons are open for anyone in the public to register interest and will always be under $25.
+After our initial 2-4 Experimental Salons per topic that are invite only, all Salons are open for anyone in the public to register interest and will always be under $25.
 We resist the omnipresent pay-to-play model because we know what demographics of people are often left out of the room when tickets rise into the hundreds or thousands.
 We believe the dissemination of ideas must be open and available to everyone in order to build a more equitable future.

 where & when are salons happening?

 We have so many topics in mind and are always trying to build more Salons to accommodate them all.
-We started 2020 close to our home base in the food industry and API community, and are actively seeking new partners and organizations to expand our discussions to new facets of these industries as well as new disciplines altogether.
+We are always actively seeking new partners and organizations to expand our discussions to new facets of these industries as well as new disciplines altogether.
 We are cognizant of our limitations, and know we need the guidance and partnership of other like-minded people and organizations to curate, moderate and drive the thoughtful conversations at the heart of our Salons.

 If you're interested in working with us on a series of Salons pertinent to your industry - be it rebalancing opportunity in the cannabis boom or dissecting ableism in architecture - we would love to hear from you!